v1.0.0 · Open Source · MIT License

 📄

-Auto-generate professional evaluation reports with cover page, summary table, per-model detail sections using ReportLab.
+Auto-generate professional evaluation reports with cover page, summary table, and per-model sections using ReportLab.

 reportlab